fernandezfran/exma/docs/source/index.rst

    :alt: PyPI Version

-**exma** is a Python module with C extensions that allows to analyze molecular dynamics trajectories and thermodynamic data with different tools.
+**exma** is a Python library with C extensions to analyze and manipulate molecular dynamics trajectories and electrochemical data.

 | **Authors**
 | Francisco Fernandez (E-mail: fernandezfrancisco2195@gmail.com)